wyattfry/rEmote/README.md

 - should be resizeable, keep aspect ratio? or not to remove bleed?
 - bounding box behind edit buttons
 - make buttons thumbnails
+- when in edit mode, clicking 'reset' should also move bounding box
+- "None" option for emotion and costume layer, disables Edit btn when selected